Benemrxr/toolkits-architectures/reports/Report_5.md

  mlmodel.model.predict(data)
 ```

-We then assigned the predictions, which are also a numpy array to the variable "predictions" in order to use them in the following steps.
+We then assigned the predictions, which are also stored as a numpy array to the variable "predictions" in order to use them in the following steps.

 > - Save the prediction to a PostgreSQL DB (only the prediction.
 This means
 you only need one table, that has an ID and the predicted label/value)